Easy Knorr Mexican Rice Recipe

 Recommended Tools For This Recipe

-• Non-Stick Frying Pan with Lid – A tight-sealed lid is vital for making this Mexican rice recipe, as it’ll trap the steam and prevent too much moisture from escaping, which can result in dry, hard rice.
+• Non-Stick Frying Pan with Lid – A tight-sealed lid is vital for making this Spanish rice recipe, as it’ll trap the steam and prevent too much moisture from escaping, which can result in dry, hard rice.

 Note: As an Amazon Associate, I earn from qualifying purchases.